-It was clear that the 2012 Feasibility Study that was presented to Council Committee would now be out of date and so FORP commissioned the same architect to work with the two businesses on a redesign of the floor plan.
-A key proviso was that the toilet block should house not only a cafe but a public toilet too.
-The revised floorplan that resulted can be seen below.
+It was clear that the 2012 Feasibility Study that had been presented to Council Committee would now be out of date and so FoRP commissioned the same architect to work with the two businesses on a redesign of the floor plan.
+A key proviso was that the shelter/ toilet block should house not only a cafe but a public toilet too.
+The revised floorplan can be seen below.